 Me: “No, I still want a Guinness.
 Thank you.”

 By fortunate happenstance, I stumble across Phoenix Park.
 This is an urban park situated just Northwest of River Liffey and lies on the city’s border, but still remains within Dublin’s walls.
 If you look up Phoenix Park on Google Images, the first photo that pops up is the statue for which this park is famous – The Wellington Monument.
 This monument was designed to pay tribute to the Duke of Wellington’s victory at the battle of Waterloo.
 The battle was fought in Belgium on June 18th, 1815, and sought to end France’s dominance in Europe.
 Although it didn’t take place in Ireland, it still had a significant effect on the country.
 There were Irish warriors, such as Arthur Wellesley, who fought in the battle and lived to tell the tail.
 Arthur was a famous military and political figure in the 19th century and defeated Napoleon Bonaparte as a result of the attack.
 Beating Napoleon was a remarkable achievement given that he previously conquered most of Europe throughout the century.
 For all you Washington DC folks, the Wellington Monument will most likely remind you of a scaled-down version of the Washington Monument.
 They’re similar in name – note the difference.
 Viewing the monument up close brought me back to DC.
 In fact, as I was strolling through Phoenix Park on this glorious afternoon, I was brought back to Maryland, metaphorically speaking that is.
 The freshly mowed grass, the crisp air, and the chirping of the birds, all reminded me of the suburban areas of Maryland that encompass DC.
 As I lay on a grassy patch near the monument, I see other people lounging about in close proximity.
 Some are lying on blankets while others are sitting upright, eating sandwiches and chatting amongst themselves.
-It’s almost eight o’clock, and from where I rest on the grass, it’s clear that golden hour has officially made its way into the city.
+It’s almost eight o’clock, and from where I rest on my blanket, it’s clear that golden hour has officially made its way into the city.
 As the sun begins to set, the smell of grass is becoming more pungent and the chill in the air, more prominent.
 I overhear talking in the distance, so I put on my headphones and blast “Color of Anyhow” by Beverly Glenn-Copeland, hoping to drown out any noise derived from the outside world.
 Grateful indeed.

 Trinity College/The Book of Kells

 Before I came to Dublin, I read an article that showcased Trinity College.
 From an outside perspective, I have always known Trinity College to be a university with class.
 The fact that it’s a multicultural school in Europe undoubtedly paints a lovely picture.
 From what I’ve picked up on, the students who attend this university are passionate about learning and are grateful for generations before them that have afforded them this experience.
 This suggests a school run by educators willing to jumpstart their students to self-awareness.
-In other words, they create a space where students are not intimidated by people who have different opinions from their own.
+In other words, they create a space where students aren’t intimidated by people who have different opinions from their own.
 They express what they feel and argue fervidly, but with respect.
-They are open to discussing the counterarguments from their peers and even to those who do not attend the school.
-If I had to compare Trinity College to any university in America, it would have to be Brown University.
+They’re open to discussing the counterarguments from their peers and even to those who do not attend the school.
+If I had to compare Trinity College to any university in America, it would be Brown University.
 Located in Providence, Rhode Island, Brown is an ivy league school where students can achieve academic success while expressing their individual needs in a manner where they won’t feel judged.
 Although there are many wonderful schools in America that take on a similar approach, Brown is a school whose reputation for excellence is second to none.
-While I was able to study a semester abroad, I wonder how different of a person I would be had I attended a European school for four years versus my American College experience.
+While I was able to study a semester abroad, I wonder how different of a person I’d be had I attended a European school for four years versus my American College experience.
 Food for thought.

 There is so much more that I did during my days in Dublin, such as visit The Guinness Factory and The Dublin Zoo, as well as many of the shops and pubs.
 After seeing a good portion of the city in just a few days, I have come to the conclusion that the citizens of Ireland are very down-to-earth, kind individuals who are willing to welcome you to their homeland.
 They will most likely smile at you as you pass them on the street, or chat over tea at a local coffee shop while they talk about their heritage.
 The people here seem to have a deeper sense of pride about their homeland and all that they’ve endured.
 Prior to visiting, I had the false assumption that Ireland didn’t have any issues and that it fit the criteria of perfection.
-Well, I was completely ignorant of the true facts, but am grateful to have learned this very necessary information.
+Well, I was completely ignorant to the true facts, but am grateful to have learned this very necessary information.
 If you’re ever fortunate enough to talk to a native, I highly recommend giving them your full attention when they speak about a topic of their choice.
 You’ll be surprised at what you learn.
 Slainte!